LIFT WORKSPACE

 UP NEXT

-With design decisions in place, I'm shifting into implementation.
-Next steps include:
+With design decisions locked and stakeholder buy-in secured, I'm moving into implementation.

 This project is ongoing, please check back to see more details, synthesis of my findings and how this affects our design decisions!